partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

            answer: [Int]
        }
        ```
-    1. Remember to save the file you just edited from the text editor it was opened with.
+    1. Save the file you just edited using your text editor.
 1. Now run `amplify push` to create the backend resources.
     ![AmplifyPushAPI](.images/AmplifyPushAPI.png)
         The models you defined above create the following on the backend: